Skip to main contentCarbon Design System

 New

-See Carbon’s color implementation guidance for more information.
+See Carbon’s color usage guidance for more information.

 Example showing layering and contextual tokens